Goin' Places (The Jacksons album): Music videos

 In November 1977 the Jacksons released music videos to promote songs from the album.

-The “Goin' Places” music video has the members of the band switching from a live performance to them traveling in many different ways.
+The “Goin' Places” music video has the members of the band switching from a live performance to traveling in many different ways.
 The video for "Even Though You're Gone" features the band members sitting (Michael separated from the rest of the group) singing the song.
 The video features the Jacksons wearing blue tuxedos.

+Critical reception

+Goin' Places received generally positive reviews.
+AllMusic stated, "The Jacksons' move to Epic regenerated their enthusiasm and spirit for several years.
+The Gamble & Huff team brought them fresh material and new production ideas, as well as better tracks and arrangements than they'd gotten in quite a while on Motown.
+This album got them R&B and pop hits and kept the family act in the spotlight for a little while longer".

 Track listing

 All tracks composed by Kenneth Gamble and Leon Huff; except where noted.